 Classic Tour - Exploring the Highlands

 This suggested itinerary is ideal for people who have never been to Scotland before.
 It is a self-guided holiday for two people staying nine nights and it can be lengthened, shortened or varied as required.
-The cost including accommodation, car, ferry and taxes is GBP 924 per person (approx USD 1170 in Dec 2016).
+The indicative cost including accommodation, car, ferry and taxes is GBP £924 per person (approx USD $1285 in Feb.
+2018).

 Edinburgh is packed with interest.
 Most people like to have two nights there so as to adjust to the change in time.
 There is plenty to interest everyone - history, architecture, ghosts, galleries, old pubs and nice restaurants.
 Edinburgh Castle and the Royal Mile are essential viewing and you may like to look in on Gladstone's Land to see what life was like in the 17th century.
 We will arrange a B&B in a quiet street close to the centre.